joemoose/dungeoneers.d20/docs/3 How to Play.md

 To make a Save, roll a **d20**.
 If the result is less than or equal to the relevant attribute score, your character succeeds and suffers no consequences.
 If the result exceeds the score, your character fails and suffers the consequences described by the GM.

+## Using Attributes

+Your character is a determined, resourceful adventurer, capable of trying almost anything.
+So when the outcome is risky, and the GM calls for an attribute Save, how do we determine which attribute to roll against?

+Your description of the action determines the applicable attribute.
+Consider a locked castle door.
+How do you pass through it?
+If you break out your crowbar and try and force it open, that’s a STR Save.
+If you use your thieve’s tools and pick the lock, that’s a DEX save.
+If you want to bribe a guard into opening it, that’s a WIL Save.

+Don’t think about what your character is capable of, but *how* they approach a problem.
+Play to all of your character’s assets.

 ## Critical Successes and Failures

 Rolling the **exact attribute score** on a Save is a critical success, and the outcome will be better than expected.
 Increase your LUCK attribute score by 1.